 (first posted 1/9/2017) Some cars don’t have to be new, expensive, or even particularly special to be fun-to-drive.
 I was recently reassured of this in the most pleasantly surprising way when I drove this ’03 VW Passat wagon my clients traded in back from their house the day before Christmas Eve.

 Every once in a while, the Massachusetts RMV’s computer system will not recognize the VIN of a new car, resulting in us unable to register the car at the dealer.
 It’s something that can be corrected with a quick fix, but unfortunately it requires someone going to an actual registry branch, waiting in line, and dealing with all the pleasantness the registry has to offer.
 It also means that should the customer be getting new plates, they cannot drive off in their new car until this is done.

-We were faced with this exact situation with the 2017 MINI Cooper S Clubman All4 my clients who were trading in this Passat had just done paperwork for and were expecting to drive it home, and because our runner who normally goes to the registry was not available, guess who got to take a trip to the Mass RMV?
+As it happens, we were faced with this exact situation with the 2017 MINI Cooper S Clubman All4 this Passat was traded in for.
+My clients had just done paperwork for and were expecting to drive it home, and because our runner who normally goes to the registry was not available, guess who got to take a trip to the Mass RMV?

 I honestly didn’t mind one bit though, as it was a slow Friday and my clients, Gitte and Rick, couldn’t have been more wonderful people throughout the entire process.
 I had first met Gitte almost three months earlier when she came in just to take a quick test drive of the new Clubman.

 She and her husband came in several more times before they finalized their selections for how they wanted their ordered car to be built, and I spoke with her numerous times giving her updates throughout the process, so we felt like friends by the time their new MINI arrived in a very quick five weeks from Oxford, U.K. – the perfect early Christmas present.
 Their exact car is pictured above.